The rules for this league are extremely lengthy, but are needed to make the league as fair as possible. Please take the time to read through them.

 When each NFL team's bye week occurs, if you started that player the previous week, you have to start them during their bye week as well, and they will score the same amount of points for your team as they did the previous week.
 If you did not start a player the week before their bye, you cannot start them the week of their bye.
 Also, if a player is on a bye week and you started them the week before, you cannot trade or drop that player until after their bye week is over.

 There are no tie games in FFL.
 If a game is tied at the end of a week, we add up the decimals that would normally be truncated from the yardage related scores for each starting player.
 Whichever team has a higher decimal score from that will receive one point and the win.
-For player stats purposes, the additional point will be credited to whichever player had the highest decimal total for the winning team.
+For player stats purposes, the additional point will be credited to whichever player had the highest score for the winning team.
 If two players earned the same total for their team, the tie breaker for who is awarded the point goes to the player listed the highest on the roster for the game.
 (Ex.
 QB, RB1, RB2, etc.)

 If a game is still tied at the end of a decimal scoring tie breaker, we look at the back-ups on each team to determine a winner.
 Each back-up player/defense is listed as a roster for overtime.
 Then all injured players (determined by the questionable rule) will be removed from rosters.
 Next, any player who does not have a player on the opposing team at the same position to match up with is removed.
 Bye week scores do count.
 Each player match up will then be worth one point.
 Then if it is still tied, then the total points from those same reserves are added up and the winner of that gets one point.
 If it is still tied, then a best 2 out of 3 coin toss will be held by the Co-Commish with at least 1 other player to witness, worth one point.
 The home team will be heads, and the away team will be tails.